DriftingDev/talent/README.md

 -  Producers can look at lists of Artists, Venues and Shows.
 -  Shows are listed by their upcoming date and separated into past and future.
 -  All Artists, Venues, Shows and Producers have their own information display page.
--  Producers can send emails from the application using mailto and mailgun

-__STRETCH FEATURES__

-- Producers can attach and view ticket sales for particular shows.
-- The application will SMS artists an hour before their show begins.
+-  Venues will have an a map displaying their location if one is assigned.

 - Artists can log into the portal using a created login.
 - Artists can access companies they have shows with.